typst/typst/README.md

 # Adds the given path in the list of font paths to search for
 typst --font-path path/to/fonts compile file.typ

-# List all of the discovered fonts
+# Lists all of the discovered fonts.
 typst --font-path path/to/fonts fonts
 ```